The SAT was first introduced in 1926, and since then it has continued to be a major test for college admissions standardized testing.

 Knowing how the name of the SAT has changed can help you better understand the significance of this major test in the college admissions process.
 The reasons point to controversies and scandals about the test that have affected how the test is perceived by colleges.
 Continue reading to find more about the history of the SAT and the reasoning behind the name.

 The Very Beginning: 1899

 Before this point, there really was no reliable way to compare students to each other on a national level.
 Students from different schools would have different grades and different teachers, and it would be hard for a college to reliably compare students to each other.
 The College Board aimed to solve this problem by establishing standardized learning objectives and clear methods for assessing students' readiness for college admission.

 So what subjects did the College board want to teach and access?
-In the early years of the College Board, Botany, Chemistry, English, French, German, Greek, History, Latin, Mathematics, Physics, Zoology.
-Looks like since a century ago, Botany and Zoology have been merged into Biology, and Greek and Latin are clearly no longer popular languages!
+In the early years of the College Board, Botany, Chemistry, English, French, German, Greek, History, Latin, Mathematics, Physics, and Zoology were deemed the core subjects.
+Since that time, Botany and Zoology have been merged into Biology, and Greek and Latin are clearly no longer popular languages!

 The very first test given by the College Board was in 1901, but this was a prototype essay test.
-They retooled the test for a while, and then came out with the very first SAT:
+They retooled the test for a while, and then came out with the very first SAT in 1926.

 1926: The Scholastic Aptitude Test